 But staying on Ubuntu also seems to be a bad idea, 'cause Canonical, the company behind Ubuntu is now best friends with Microsoft (their is now a Ubuntu shell subsystem in Windows 10) and more recently announced they want to drop their Desktop environment Unity, 'cause reasons.
 As Unity DE was the main reason for me to stay on Ubuntu, this not only made me question Microsoft, but also my Linux of choice: Ubuntu.

-Still not totally convinced leaving my comfort zone, the last coffin nails for Windows and Ubuntu seem to just happened these days.
+the last coffin nails for Windows and Ubuntu seem to just happened these days.
 Microsoft started deploying the new Creators Update, again with shady privacy options reverted back to "Microsoft defaults" and stuff.

 The other was the release of the new Unigine Superposition Benchmark.
 The Unigine Benchmarks are the goto benchmarks for Linux gamers, as it is the only serious gaming benchmark for Linux.
 After downloading the 2GB package and running it in 1080p extreme settings I was shocked.
 My system got only a mere 1100-something score, whereas another guy (the amazing HexDSL) in the Linux Gamer Community with nearly exact same hardware and drivers got over 1500.